-Any tenant who has signed the lease is responsible for the rent for the entire duration of the lease whether he/she lives in the premises or not.
+Any tenant who has signed the lease is responsible for the rent for the entire duration of the lease whether they live on the premises or not.
 If more than one person has signed the lease, each person individually and all persons collectively is/are responsible for paying the rent in full.
-If one roommate moves out and does not pay his/her share of the rent, the other roommates must pay the rent in full, or they will be subject to eviction for nonpayment of rent.
-Those roommates may then attempt to collect the money from the nonpaying roommate which they paid on his/her behalf.
-These requirements apply unless alternative arrangements are make by mutual agreement of the other roommates and the landlord.
-Reasonable accommodations should be make by all parties in this situation.
+If one roommate moves out and does not pay their share of the rent, the other roommates must pay the rent in full, or they will be subject to eviction for nonpayment of rent.
+Those roommates may then attempt to collect the money from the nonpaying roommate which they paid on their behalf.
+These requirements apply unless alternative arrangements are made by mutual agreement of the other roommates and the landlord.
+Reasonable accommodations should be made by all parties in this situation.

 The following is a list of procedures for departing roommates that will help prevent problems.
 A roommate who is planning to move before the end of the lease term should:

-A. Talk to the other roommates about his/her intention to move
+A. Talk to the other roommates about their intention to move.

-B. Read the lease to see how the lease will affect his/her plans:
+B. Read the lease to see how the lease will affect their plans:

-Is subletting/assignment prohibited?
-Even if the lease prohibits subletting, the landlord cannot usually unreasonably refuse to sublet
+- Is subletting/reassignment prohibited?
+Even if the lease prohibits subletting, the landlord cannot usually unreasonably refuse to sublet.

-- Is the permission of the landlord required before the tenant can sublet or assign?
+- Is the permission of the landlord required before the tenant can sublet or reassign?
 Does permission have to be in writing?

 - Are there any special conditions that must be met?